RWS/studio-api-docs/apiconcepts/terminology/overview.md

 The Termbase Viewer
 -------
 A terminology entry can have more than just the source and the target term.
-It can have supplementary information, such as definitions, notes, remarks, etc. As the **Term Recognition** and **Termbase Search** window by default only show the source and target terms, you can view any further information in the **Termbase Viewer** window, which you can call up through the **View term details** command:
+It can have additional information, such as definitions, notes, remarks, etc. As the **Term Recognition** and **Termbase Search** window by default only show the source and target terms, you can view any further information in the **Termbase Viewer** window, which you can call up through the **View term details** command:

 <img style="display:block; " src="images/general_10_tb_viewer.jpg" />